cupy/cupy/docs/source/tutorial/convnet.rst

                 h = self.fc6(h)
             return h

 That's it.
-VGG16 is a model which won the 1st place in [classification + localization task at ILSVRC 2014](http://www.image-net.org/challenges/LSVRC/2014/results#clsloc), and since then, became one of standard models for many different tasks as a pre-trained model.
+VGG16 is a model which won the 1st place in `classification + localization task at ILSVRC 2014<http://www.image-net.org/challenges/LSVRC/2014/results#clsloc>`_, and since then, became one of standard models for many different tasks as a pre-trained model.
 This has 16-layers, so it's called "VGG-16", but we can write this model without writing all layers independently.
 Because this model